EBiSC/ebisc_deployment/docs/vm_configuration.md

 ### 2. Bastion

 * **nginx.service** - starts the [nginx](https://nginx.org/en/) webserver.
 This is enabled so it starts on boot.
 The webserver directs traffic to the other VMs: ims, ims_staging and tracker.
+* **letsencrypt.service** - this runs [certbot](https://certbot.eff.org/) code from letsencrypt.
+It checks the expiry date of our TLS certificates.
+If they expire soon then it regenerates new certificates.
+* **letsencrypt.timer** - this is a timer to run letsencrypt.service once per week.

 ### 3. Tracker